Group Diane

 Group Diane (Groupe Diane, Groep Diane; known as Brigade Diane in 1973–75) was a former special forces unit of the Belgian Gendarmerie (1974-1976), later known as SIE/ESI.
 After the dissolution of the Gendarmerie SIE/ESI was later placed under a central direction called CGSU (Commissioner-General direction of Special Units of the federal police, hence CGSU).
 CGSU was composed of an Intervention Unit (Group Diane, SIE/ESI), an Observation Unit, a Technical Unit and an Undercover Unit.

-In 2017 a restructuring of the Federal Police placed the direction under the judicial federal police, changing its name changed to DSU.
+In 2017 a restructuring of the Federal Police placed the direction under the judicial federal police, changing its name to DSU.

-The year 2022 is the 50th anniversary of the Intervention Unit of DSU and to celebrate this the Intervention Unit changed its name back to Group Diane.
+The year 2022 was the 50th anniversary of the Intervention Unit of DSU and to celebrate this the Intervention Unit changed its name back to Group Diane.